bluedinosaur139/CatGPT/README.md

 ![Screenshot_20240926_054541](https://github.com/user-attachments/assets/7bc1fb5f-bd2f-4381-9687-373948dbf8a7)

-CatGPT is almost too perfect for everyone... almost. 😉 A one-click installer might be closer than you think, but for now, follow the guide to unlock the magic.
+CatGPT is almost too purrfect for everyone... almost. 😉 A one-click installer might be closer than you think, but for now, follow the guide to unlock the magic.
 The cats demand a little curiosity before revealing all their secrets! 🐾

 Now includes both x64 and ARM by default simply use which ever version you have after the npm run build command!!
 The output tells you where it is stored.
 Personally, I Tested on a pi 5 and still has full functionality.